popcorn-official/pop-api/README.md

 const myService = new ContentService({
   Model: MyModel,           // The model for the service.
-  basePath: 'example',      // The base path to register the routes to.
   projection: { name: 1 },  // Projection used to display multiple items.
   query: {}                 // (Optional) The default query to fetch items.
 })